Sunday Meal Prep: Complete 2.5-Hour System for Busy Families (2026)

 What should I meal prep on Sunday?

 Prep 3 proteins (chicken, eggs, ground beef), 2 carbs (rice, pasta), and 1 big batch of chopped vegetables.
-This takes 2–2.5 hours and gives you enough components for 15+ unique dinner combinations across the work week.
-Start all proteins simultaneously and cook grains in parallel to stay under 150 minutes.
+This is the 3-2-1 System, and it takes 2–2.5 hours to produce enough components for 15+ unique dinner combinations across the work week.

-📚 Part of the Meal Prep for Busy Home Cooks Guide:
+- Pillar guide: The Complete Meal Prep Guide for Busy Home Cooks (2026)